jaydu1/VITAE/paper/README.md

 # Data

-Information of our data is described in Section 5.1 and Section 6 of the manuscript.
+Information of our data is described in the Method section of the manuscript and the supplementary materials.
 All the data are also publicly available from [https://github.com/jaydu1/VITAE/tree/master/data](https://github.com/jaydu1/VITAE/tree/master/data).

 # Code